 Growth in the Millennium

-In 2008, PageSoutherlandPage expanded to the west, merging the Denver-based practice of Christopher Carvell Architects into the firm and gaining additional portfolio strength in areas such as student life.
+In 2008, PageSoutherlandPage expanded to the west, acquiring a Denver-based architectural practice and gaining additional portfolio strength in areas such as student life.

 In 2013, the firm announced to the world that everyone could call it Page, a new name for a new day.
 This was reflective of the new generation of leadership, new ownership structure and new way of working.
 The new name acknowledges its heritage, is representative of the fact it started as a partnership between the Page brothers and has evolved over time into the robust organization it is today.